ggabbiani/OFL/orthodocs/artifacts/spacer.md

 height along Z axis: knurl nut length constraints may override.
 This parameter is mandatory if no knurl nut is passed.

-When knurl nut is required, this parameter ignored if shorter than the minimum knurl nut length + 1mm.
+When a knurl nut is required, this parameter is ignored if shorter than the minimum knurl nut length + 1mm.